RepoMining/SimilarityCal/README.md

 | README         | 64.8%          | 0.005      | 55.13%         | 0.005      |

-However, the performance of repo embedding classifier is close to mean stregety.
+However, the performance of the repo embedding classifier is close to the mean strategy and it takes a lot of time.

 | Accuracy | Loss   | Recall           | Precision        | Effectiveness |